HosamDyab/Quiz-App/README.md

 - Smooth transitions between quiz states
 - Micro-interactions for enhanced feedback
 - Performance-optimized animations using CSS techniques

-## 🧠 Question Types

-This quiz app supports multiple question formats:

-- **Multiple Choice Questions (MCQ)**: Select one correct answer from options
-- **True/False Questions**: Determine if a statement is correct or incorrect
-- **Text Input Questions**: Type in your answer with intelligent matching

 ## 💻 Technical Implementation